Mewtwo: In printed adaptations

 Mewtwo has appeared as a central character in several books related to the Pokémon franchise, including novelizations of Mewtwo Strikes Back and Mewtwo Returns, both of which closely follow the events of the films.
-In December 1999, Viz Media published the children's picture book I'm Not Pikachu!: Pokémon Tales Movie Special, which featured children taking on traits of the characters from the film, including Mewtwo.
+In December 1999, Viz Media published the children's picture book I'm Not Pikachu!: Pokémon Tales Movie Special, which featured a whole theatre of children turning into characters from the Pokémon: Mewtwo Strikes Back film, including Pikachu, Mew, and most notably Mewtwo.
 In May 2001, Viz released a second children's book, Mewtwo's Watching You!, which featured a shy Mewtwo interestedly watching other Pokémon play.

-In the manga series Pokémon Adventures, Team Rocket created Mewtwo, but some of its DNA is placed inside the Gym leader Blaine.
+In the manga series Pokémon Adventures, Team Rocket created Mewtwo, but due to the insufficient amount of genetic material at hand (being just a couple of Mew's eyelashes), Gym Leader Blaine - Team Rocket's head of research at the time - had to supplement the experiment with human DNA taken from his own right arm to fill in the gaps, which led to some of Mewtwo's DNA to enter his body as well.
 Because of the DNA that they share, the two are unable to be separated for very long without becoming ill.
-Later, another Pokémon, Entei, is able to break the bond between the two by removing the DNA in Blaine's arm, at which point Mewtwo leaves.
+Later, another Pokémon, Entei, is able to break the bond between the two by burning away the DNA link in Blaine's arm, at which point Mewtwo leaves.
 It eventually helps the main character of the series, Red, fight against Team Rocket leader Giovanni and his Deoxys.

 In 1998, Toshihiro Ono was asked to write a story detailing Mewtwo's origin to coincide with the release of Pokémon: The First Movie – Mewtwo Strikes Back.
 The 52-page comic, presented in the form of a flashback, was replaced midway by "The Birth of Mewtwo" animated short, resulting in little connection between Ono's work and the film.
 Regardless, it saw print as a side story for Pokémon: The Electric Tale of Pikachu in the July 1998 issue of CoroCoro Comic.
-In it, Mewtwo's creator, Dr. Fuji takes on the role of a coach for the fully developed Pokémon, while his employers, Team Rocket, test its abilities.
+In it, Mewtwo's creator, Dr. Fuji, takes on the role of a coach for the fully developed Pokémon, while his employers, Team Rocket, test its abilities.
 Learning of a plan to mass-produce it as a weapon, Fuji approaches Mewtwo and tells it to destroy the lab and Fuji himself.
-Mewtwo refuses, stating it can not harm the doctor, who it regards as its father.
+Mewtwo refuses, stating it can not harm the doctor, whom it regards as its father.
 Once captured by Team Rocket, Fuji tells Mewtwo that he is honored by the statement and is then killed.
 Angered by his death, Mewtwo destroys the lab and escapes.
 In the present, Mewtwo cries in its sleep as it dreams of the events.

+In music

+Mewtwo has been referenced in music before, notably in American rapper Ken Carson's track on the deluxe edition of his album A Great Chaos.
+The song's title was inspired by the Pokémon.